Custom metrics

 Retrieve custom metrics

-To get a custom metric by unique identifier, use CustomMetric.get, as in the following example:
+To get a custom metric by unique identifier, use CustomMetric.get.

 from datarobot.models.deployment import CustomMetric